 The Blue Hens posted a record of 6-6 in 2014, including a 30-23 overtime win at James Madison and a 31-28 victory at Albany.
 James Madison later advanced to the NCAA Tournament.
 The Hens fell just short of a major upset in the season finale, falling to No. 6 ranked Villanova 35-28 in the final minutes of play.

-“The opportunity to coach at a place with such a storied tradition, in the footprint of where I grew up and where I have coached most of my life, is an honor for my family and I am humbled by the opportunity,” said Brock.
-“The University of Delaware represents excellence in academics and athletics and I want to thank President Harker and Eric [Ziady] for inviting me into the family.”
+“The opportunity to coach at a place with such a storied tradition, in the footprint of where I grew up and where I have coached most of my life, is an honor for my family and I am humbled by the opportunity,” said Brock when he was introduced as the head coach.
+“The University of Delaware represents excellence in academics and athletics and I want to thank the University for inviting me into the family.”

 The New Jersey native’s coaching career includes stops at North Carolina, Temple, Hofstra, Kansas State and Boston College.
-He has been an offensive coordinator for seven of those seasons and has mentored many current NFL standouts, including Hakeem Nicks (Indianapolis Colts), Josh Freeman (current free agent), Jordy Nelson (Green Bay Packers), and Marques Colston (New Orleans Saints).
+He was offensive coordinator for seven of those seasons and mentored many NFL standouts, including current All-Pro wide receiver Jordy Nelson (Green Bay Packers), and former NFL players Marques Colston (New Orleans Saints, 2006-15), Hakeem Nicks (New York Giants, 2009-13, 2015), and Josh Freeman (Tampa Bay Buccaneers, 2009-13; Minnesota Vikings, 2013; Indianapolis Colts, 2015).

 Brock was also instrumental in recruiting quarterback Dave Shinskie, a one-time Delaware recruit who came to BC after a career in professional baseball.
 Despite being picked to finish last in the ACC's Atlantic Division in preseason media voting, the 2009 Eagles finished with an 8-5 record and came within one win of playing in a third consecutive ACC Championship Game.